pcantrell/swift-evolution/proposals/NNNN-method-keypaths.md

     \S.f as KeyPath<S, (Int) -> Void>  // OK
     ```

-- Method key paths cannot reference methods requiring a generic type or provided by a conditional conformance except when
+- Key paths cannot reference methods rooted in a generic type or provided by a conditional conformance unless the root
-    the reference is unambiguous:
+    type is unambiguous:

     ```swift
     \Array.joined            // OK because joined is on an extension constrained to Element == String